Advocating for the Injured for Over 35 Years

 Unlike other firms that offer workers’ compensation as part of a general law practice, the Law Office of Charles L. Powell PLLC takes an incisive approach by concentrating on workers’ compensation as its practice area.

-As a result of my focus on representing hundreds of injured workers, I have extensive experience dealing with many different employers, workplace injuries, healthcare providers, expert witnesses, and insurers in a wide range of workers’ compensation matters.
+As a result of my focus on being a Vermont workers' compensation lawyer representing hundreds of injured workers, I have extensive experience dealing with many different employers, workplace injuries, healthcare providers, expert witnesses, and insurers in a wide range of workers’ compensation matters.

 I can put my many years of experience and contacts to work for you.
 I have also published the definitive book on the rights of injured workers: The Injured Workers’ Guide to Vermont Workers’ Compensation.

 This book is for sale on Amazon, but I will send you a free copy in my role as a trusted resource for workers all over Vermont who need to know their rights.

 Your personal view matters.
 Your goals are respected.